arangodb/arangodb-spark-datasource/README.md

 ## Current limitations

-- on corrupted records in batch reading, partial results are not supported.
-All fields other than the field configured by `columnNameOfCorruptRecord` are set to `null`
 - in read jobs using `stream=true` (default), possible AQL warnings are only logged at the end of each read task (BTS-671)
 - for `content-type=vpack`, implicit deserialization casts don't work well, i.e. reading a document having a field with a numeric value whereas the related read schema requires a string value for such field